1981–82 Arab Club Champions Cup: Semi-finals

 The six teams were originally drawn into two groups, with one group consisting of Al-Nejmeh, Al-Ahli and Al-Tilal, and the other group consisting of Al-Shorta, Horseed and Al-Nassr.
-However, Al-Nassr withdrew from the tournament due to several of their players being unavailable on international duty, and Al-Tilal also withdrew from the competition.
+However, Al-Nassr withdrew due to several of their players being unavailable on international duty, and Al-Tilal also withdrew.

-A two-legged semi-final was therefore set up between Al-Nejmeh and Al-Ahli, with both matches being held at Amman International Stadium in Amman, Jordan due to the Lebanese Civil War Horseed were scheduled to travel to Baghdad on 2 February to play Al-Shorta in the other semi-final, but Horseed withdrew from the tournament and Al-Shorta qualified directly for the final.
+A two-legged semi-final was therefore set up between Al-Nejmeh and Al-Ahli, with both matches being held at Amman International Stadium in Amman, Jordan due to the Lebanese Civil War.

+Horseed were scheduled to travel to Baghdad on 2 February to play Al-Shorta in the other semi-final, but they withdrew, meaning that Al-Shorta qualified directly for the final.

 ^{1} Horseed withdrew from the tournament.